LewisHalsallCranfield/468979-Lewis-Halsall-DMP-Programming-Assignment/README.md

 GitHub: https://github.com/LewisHalsallCranfield/468979-Lewis-Halsall-DMP-Programming-Assignment
 Jira project: https://lh-dmp-programming-assignment.atlassian.net/jira/software/projects/MFLP/boards/1
+NOTE: My Jira page is a free account - it may not be accessable to the marker.
+For proof of Jira usage I added screenshots to my GitHub repository.

 # LH To-Do Tracker application
 LH To-Do Tracker is a command-line personal task tracker which also uses Jupyter notebook to display some data analysis and visualisation.